liwoo/personal-site-24/src/content/post/6-accessibility-hacks.md

 Yet, as the web evolved and [JavaScript frameworks](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445) began to dominate, we saw a shift.
 There was a move away from native web markup towards the world of "Components".
 The result?
 Web developers started abstracting their sites to the point where the underlying HTML became just a [messy stew of div tags](https://www.hackterms.com/div%20soup).
 And let me tell you, maestro, that's a [tragedy for accessibility](https://www.a11ymatters.com/article/dont-use-divs-for-everything/).

-## Why Care about Accessiblity in the first place
+## Why Care about Accessibility in the first place

 So you've heard this buzz word being thrown around by all the leaders.
 But what does it actually mean?